kronicle-tech/kronicle-website/index.markdown

 # Kronicle

-Kronicle is an open source platform for development teams and tech organizations to document and visualise
+Kronicle is an open source platform for development teams and tech organizations to document and visualise:

-a) the components in their tech stack and b) the teams that owns those components.
+1. The components in their tech stack
+2. The teams that own those components.

 Kronicle has a heavy focus on automation, it combines: